plenoptic-org/plenoptic/CONTRIBUTING.md

 Then, to build the documentation, run: `make -C docs html O="-T -j auto"`. (`-j auto` tells sphinx to parallelize the build, using as many cores as possible, a specific number can be set.)

-By default, the notebooks are not run because they take a long time to do so, especially if you do not have a GPU.
+By default, the notebooks are not run because they take a longish time to do so, especially if you do not have a GPU.
 In order to run all of them, prepend `RUN_NB=1` to the `make` command above.
 In order to run specific notebooks, set `RUN_NB` to a globbable comma-separated string in the above, e.g., `RUN_NB=Metamer,MAD` to run `docs/tutorials/intro/Metamer`, `docs/tutorials/intro/MAD_Competition`, and `docs/tutorials/intro/MAD_Simple`.

 The index page of the documentation will then be located at `docs/_build/html/index.html`, open it in your browser to navigate